kicheolkim/scRNAseq/README.md

 ## Analysis workflow
 ### 1. CellRanger for mapping and gene counting
 - Mapping with reference genome, quantify gene expression (counting reads), and QC
-- Run on QB3 cluster (UCSF cluster server)
+- This is the script for run on QB3 cluster (UCSF cluster server)

 ### 2. Seurat (R package) for normalization and clustering
 - Normalization of gene counts in each cell